210.236.2393 TDominguezRE@gmail.com

 Texas Hill Country Living Near San Antonio

-The Texas Hill Country starts at San Antonio’s edge — closer than most people realize and more varied than most people expect.
+The Texas Hill Country starts at the edge of San Antonio, and is closer than most people realize.
 This guide covers the full range of Hill Country living options near the city, from established small towns with top school districts to rural acreage communities where the wildlife outnumbers the neighbors.

 New to San Antonio entirely?
 Start with the San Antonio Relocation Hub → Looking for small towns specifically?
 Small Towns Near San Antonio →